 It’s very simple to create a folder:

-- You’ll now have a gray icon that contains the icons for the apps in the folder.
-Tap on the icon to open the folder and access the apps in it.
+- You’ll now have a large space that contains the icons for the apps in the folder, including an automatically generated name (usually created in response to the app you moved).
+Tap on the space to close it.
+Now you have an icon that “contains” those apps.
+Just tap on it to open the folder and access the apps in it.

 - If you want to get rid of a folder, you can also long-press on it and select “Remove Folder.”
 Any apps that were in the folder can then be found in the App Library.